gregory1011/practice-project/README.md

 # my project Application

-The `Accounting Application` is a Maven-based Spring Boot application, leveraging version `2.7.7` of Spring Boot and Java `17`.
+The `Practice Project Application` is a Maven-based Spring Boot application, leveraging version `2.7.18` of Spring Boot and Java `17`.
 It's designed to provide accounting functionalities and integrates with tools and platforms like PostgreSQL, Docker, and AWS.

 ## Prerequisites